Impact of angle-dependent recombination on neutrino energy reconstruction in LArTPCs: Neutrino energy reconstruction in LArTPCs

 \section{Neutrino energy reconstruction in LArTPCs}

 Neutrino energy is reconstructed from measurements of charged particles resulting from its interactions.
-Charged current (CC) neutrino interactions are crucial since they provide information on the flavour and energy of the interacting neutrino.
+CC neutrino interactions are crucial since they provide information on the flavour and energy of the interacting neutrino.
 From CC neutrino interactions results a leptonic and hadronic component from which the neutrino energy is reconstructed:

 For the purposes of this study, the first set of simulated data as described in Section \ref{sec:data} was used, produced with the \textsc{Genie} generator.
 Out of the one million events in the data set, only CC interactions were considered.
 The range of neutrino energy considered was from 0.5 GeV to 10 GeV.
 We assume the neutrino beam to come from a fixed direction with the electric field perpendicular to it, as shown on the left side of Figure \ref{fig:ang2d}.
+It should be noted that even for short baseline experiments, the neutrino angular spread is much smaller than the dependence of the lepton angle on neutrino energy shown in Fig \ref{fig:ang2d}.
+Therefore, the assumption that the neutrino beam comes from a fixed direction does not significantly impact the applicability of our results.

 In order to analyse the impact of electron-ion recombination on the reconstruction of neutrino-Ar interactions, it is relevant to consider the angle between charged particles resulting from the interaction and the electric field, $\phi$.
 We are interested in studying how the distribution of the angle varies with the neutrino energy.
 Shown in the right side of Figure \ref{fig:ang2d} is the distribution of the angle $\phi$ for electrons versus the neutrino energy.